datasciencewithdaniel/capture-the-data-flag/README.md

 # Capture the Data Flag

+Capture the Data Flag is an initiative that seeks to build data and analytics skills through challenges to identify 'flags' in the data.
+The current dataset is hosted on AWS in a public S3 bucket and can be accessed and analysed in any way.
+The challenges are listed at the end of this README and increase in difficulty depending on how deep the 'flag' is hidden within the data.
+The [Getting_Started](getting_started.ipynb) notebook is in Python but that is simply a guide, if you can get to the flag using another method that you are more comfortable with (or less comfrtable with), go for it.
+Let the challenge begin!

 ## The Data

 The current dataset consists of data from international figure skating competitions.
 These have been split into the following individual files and can be downloaded at the relevant links: